hypercerts-org/hypercerts/docs/docs/background/retrospective-funding.md

 ### Impact evaluations

-The relevance of impact evaluations will depend on how much their signals influence the funding decisions of retrospective funders (see figure 1 in chapter 2).
+The relevance of impact evaluations will depend on how much their signals influence the funding decisions of retrospective funders (see the potential dynamics in the section on "IFSs").
 This is a critical difference to many impact reports today: If a project was funded by a grant, the funders as well as the project want to receive a positive evaluation.
 If, however, the funding decisions of the retrospective funders are outstanding, they are interested in truthful signals about the impact.
 Hence, funders value improvements in evaluation methodologies and can fund independent evaluators.
 Evaluators in turn would build up a reputation for their evaluation methodologies and improve the strength of their signals to retrospective funders.

 Impact evaluators can take on a range of forms ranging forms, such as
 - Voting by relevant communities or beneficiaries
 - Expert panels
 - Professional evaluators similar to financial rating agencies